 - Cash flow statement

-- Notes to the accounts with IFRS or IFRS for SMEs disclosures
+- Notes to the accounts – disclosures required under IFRS or IFRS for SMEs

-If you already produce monthly management accounts, year-end is mostly about finalising the December numbers and preparing the formal statements.
-If you do not have monthly accounts, your accountant has to rebuild the year from source documents.
-See our article on management accounts for UAE businesses for why monthly accounts help.
+If your business prepares monthly management accounts during the year, year-end is mostly a matter of finalising the December numbers and preparing the formal statements.
+If you do not have monthly accounts, your accountant has to rebuild the full year from source documents, which takes longer and costs more.
+See our article on management accounts for UAE businesses for why monthly accounts make year-end close much easier.

 The most common year-end mistakes UAE companies make

-Missing intercompany documentation.
-Related-party transactions without formal agreements create CT audit risk.
-If your company paid fees to a related company during the year, the agreement should be on file before year-end close.
+Missing inter-company documentation.
+Related-party transactions without formal agreements are a CT audit risk.
+If your company paid fees to a related company during the year, the agreement needs to be on file before year-end close.

 Unreconciled bank accounts.
-If the books were not reconciled each month, year-end reconciliation can take weeks.
-Every unexplained difference needs to be checked.
+If the books have not been reconciled monthly, the year-end reconciliation can take weeks.
+Every unexplained difference must be checked.
+This is the most common cause of year-end delays.

 Incorrect gratuity accruals.
 Employee end-of-service gratuity accrues monthly.
-Companies that do not track it through the year often get the year-end figure wrong.
+Companies that have not tracked this during the year often get the year-end figure wrong, either by understating the liability or by accruing it incorrectly for employees who changed roles or salary during the year.

 Claiming non-deductible expenses as CT deductions.
-Fines, penalties, and some entertainment costs are not deductible under the UAE CT Law.
-Clean coding during the year makes these easier to spot and remove at year-end.
+Some business expenses are not deductible under the UAE CT Law, for example fines, penalties, and certain entertainment expenses.
+Clean account coding during the year makes these easier to identify and exclude at year-end.

 Who handles year-end accounts in the UAE?

 Most UAE businesses outsource year-end accounts to their accounting firm.
-The firm handles reconciliations, accruals, depreciation, statements, and CT support.
+The firm manages the full close process, including bank reconciliations, accruals, depreciation, financial statement preparation, and CT return support.

 Frequently asked questions